The Trajectory Problem

 randomness, inherited from its Brownian-motion origins, makes the path between noise and data wander.

-A wandering path is expensive: faithfully integrating it demands many small steps, which is why classical
+A wandering path is expensive.
+Faithfully integrating it demands many small steps, which is why classical

 diffusion sampling can require hundreds or thousands of network evaluations to produce a single image.